 What is a Market Shaping Strategy?

-Essex also has a Market Position Statement that provides information on what we know about our existing market and capacity and demand information to which will allow you to investigate Essex on an interactive map.
+Essex's Market Position Statement is this website, which provides information on what we know about our existing market and capacity and demand information to which will allow you to investigate Essex on an interactive map.

 Key Messages for Providers: